 Elder Speak: Connecting Generations

-On Grandparent’s Day, September 10, 2017, come to Snowy Owl from 2 p.m. to 4 p.m. for another delightful and inspiring Elder Speak program.
+Each year on Grandparent’s Day, The Ripple Foundation hosts Elder Speak at the Snowy Owl Theater in Leavenworth.
 This is a multifaceted event featuring the introduction of each Elder, a 10 minute sharing from them about their life experience, and an open period for your questions.
-The Ripple Foundation has invited Patty Christensen, Pat Rutledge, Carl Campbell and Jana Sparks to share their experiences as elders on this year's theme: wisdom.

 Elder Speak was created to foster a positive connection between Elders and younger generations.
 Elders have the opportunity to share their wisdom and realize their own value in society.
 They are heard, honored and supported as they share their unique life experience.
 By bringing together different generations, members of each generation have the opportunity to be seen as distinct individuals, far beyond the stereotype we often project onto those with whom we are unfamiliar.